DavidHe1127/Mr.He_HandBook/Cloud,Tooling/AWS/KMS/README.md

 - Keys are accessed and managed in KMS console.

 #### Data Key
-- KMS gives you both plain-text and encrypted key.
+- Use KMS CMK to create both plain-text and encrypted key.
 Encryption is done by a specific CMK - specified in the api call.
 - Use Data Key to encrypt/decrypt application data. i.e objects on s3
 - AWS KMS does not store, manage, or track your data keys, or perform cryptographic operations with data keys.
 You must use and manage data keys outside of AWS KMS.
+- Using Data key saves you network bandwidth as content doesn't need to be travelled to AWS for encryption/decryption.
+Instead, use data key sent by AWS for these purposes.
+It's aka `envelope encryption`.

 ![data key](data-key.png)